Today’s Post by Joe Farace

 A crop sensor refers to any sensor smaller than a full frame sensor or a 35mm film frame.—Wikipedia.

-It used to be called the “multiplication factor” but “crop sensor” caught on, I think, because it has fewer syllables, It’s a term I hate because it’s based on the assumption that the only relevant sensor size is 24x36mm, the same format that Oscar Barnack developed for the original Leica in 1925.
-You can read my rant on that subject here.
+It used to be called the “multiplication factor” but the, for some reason “crop sensor” caught on, I think, because it has fewer syllables.
+(For more on this subject, read my post Who Cropped My Sensor on my photography how-to Blog.)
+It’s a term that I hate because it’s based on the assumption that the only relevant sensor size is 24x36mm, the same format that Oscar Barnack developed for the original Leica in 1925.
 But there are different size sensors in different cameras; case in point…

-The Leica M8.2 had a 1.33 crop factor, while the newer Leica M (Typ 240) features a 24MP full-frame CMOS sensor so the field-of-view would exactly be the same for my M6 TTL and that newer digital camera.
+The Leica M8.2 had a 1.33 crop factor, while the newer Leicas features a full-frame CMOS sensor so the field-of-view would exactly be the same for my M6 TTL and that newer digital camera.

 And if you’ve ever wondered about the whole “equivalency” thing, now you know the rest of the story.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.

 Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photograph that’s available from Amazon for $21.87 and with copies starting around five bucks.
 For some reason, the Kindle price is really high.
 Neither Barry nor I set these prices; the publisher and Amazon does.